KFTrack/KinKal/README.md

-# Kinematic Kalman fit code package
+# Kinematic Kalman filter track fit code package

   KinKal implements a kinematic Kalman filter track fit (future ref to CTD/pub).
   The primary class of KinKal is KKTrk, which shares the state describing